NREL/OpenStudio-user-documentation/docs/reference/openstudio_application_interface.md

 ------

 ## File Menu
-If you launch the OpenStudio application from the SketchUp Plug-in, your open file will automatically open in the application.
+If you launch the OpenStudio Application from the SketchUp Plug-in, your open file will automatically open in the application.
 To save the file or open a new file, select file open from the menu.

 When you save an OSM model in the OpenStudio Application or the SketchUp Plug-in a folder is saved next to the OSM file.
 This folder contains external resources such as the weather file, scripts, and simulation results.